Stoa

 Capture

-How Stoa automatically captures decisions from AI coding tools and file changes, without any manual documentation.
+How Stoa automatically captures provenance from AI coding tools and file changes, without any manual documentation.

 Capture is the input layer of Stoa.
-It automatically monitors your project, watches for AI coding sessions, and extracts decisions without any manual documentation effort.
+It automatically monitors your project, watches for AI coding sessions, and extracts provenance without any manual documentation effort.

 How Capture Works